leomotors/Com-POG/src/contributing.md

 ### Steps

-- Fork andclone the repository
+- Fork and clone the repository
 - Run `pnpm install`
 - **IMPORTANT** Run `pnpm gen`, normally this will be run in actions, so running it locally without github token will generate mock files (for preview only).